mesosphere/dcos-commons/frameworks/cassandra/README.md

 <a name="overview"></a>
 # Overview

 DC/OS Apache Cassandra is an automated service that makes it easy to deploy and manage Apache Cassandra on [DC/OS](https://mesosphere.com/product/).
-Apache Cassandra is a distributed, NoSQL database offering high availability, fault tolerance and scalability across data centers.
+Apache Cassandra is a distributed NoSQL database offering high availability, fault tolerance and scalability across data centers.

 For more information on Apache Cassandra, see the Apache Cassandra [documentation](http://cassandra.apache.org/doc/latest/).